 #1: Encourage voice and choice.

 Allow students to determine their own strategies and make their own decisions early on.
 Often, teachers start out with less choice and gradually allow for creative autonomy.
 However, the first week can be the moment you focus on student agency.
-You might do a Wonder Day activity where each student pursues their own questions or a Genius Hour project where they focus on their geeky interests.
+You might do a Wonder Day activity where each student pursues their own questions (you can download it for free here) or a Genius Hour project where they focus on their geeky interests (you can download it for free here).
 They might work collaboratively on a breakout activity, choosing their strategies collaboratively.
 Or they might do a maker project and share their work with an audience.

 #2: Vary the types of creative thinking.